Ice Age: Collision Course: Scrat: Spaced Out

 Scrat: Spaced Out is a short film that compiles all Scrat's scenes from Ice Age: Collision Course with a few unique scenes at the end.
 The short was included on the film's home media releases.

 Following the events of Ice Age: Collision Course, Scrat is heading back to Earth in the saucer.
 An acorn-shaped ship appears and pulls the acorn, with Scrat holding onto it.
-In the ship, three alien squirrels (A.K.A Scratzons) are surprised by finding Scrat, and blast him away from the acorn.
+In the ship, three alien squirrels (A.K.A Scratazons) are surprised by finding Scrat, and blast him away from the acorn.
 Scrat tries to take it back with a tractor beam in a nearby saucer, but the alien leader pulls it back with another tractor beam.
 Being pulled to both sides, the nutrogen inside the acorn snaps, creating a massive explosion, which destroys the ship and creates a black hole sucking everything nearby into it.
 Scrat jumps out of the saucer, knocks the Scratazon alien leader into the black hole while trying to save the acorn, but gets pulled in the hole nonetheless.
 He emerges in space along with the acorn, only for the black hole appearing again, snatching the acorn and leaving Scrat alone again.
 The short ends with the latter screaming in frustration.